Hotshot824/automeow/README.md

 -   80 nginx
 -   1883 mosquitto
--   5000 & 3000 is backend & frontend development mode port.
+-   5000 & 3000 is for backend & frontend development mode.